hosvr/games/valheim/README.md

 custom configuration can be done in the valheim.sh script if you user other ports than the default (2456) then make sure to update it in the dockerfile

+## modifiers

+modifiers can be placed by entering environment variables in the docker-compose file

+* `PRESET`: normal, casual, easy, hard, hardcore, immersive, hammer
+* `MOD_COMBAT`: veryeasy, easy, hard, veryhard
+* `MOD_DEATH`: casual, veryeasy, easy, hard, hardcore
+* `MOD_RESOURCES`: muchless, less, more, muchmore, most
+* `MOD_RAIDS`: none, muchless, less, more, muchmore
+* `MOD_PORTALS`: casual, hard, veryhard

+any environment variable not set will default to the easiest one